dvcoffey/Dreadhunter-Website/README.md

 Fans who want further ways to interact with the band can do so by joining the fanclub Fans can listen to the music, check for upcoming tour dates and check for new releases

-Potential fans are greeted with the homepage image to confirm they are in the right place, can listen to the material and gain a feel for the bands presenece.
+Potential fans are greeted with the homepage image and band logo to confirm they are in the right place.
+They can listen to the material and gain a feel for the bands presenece.
 Existing fans can check for new releases on the homepage, check for upcoming tour dates on the tour page, listen to the media and join the fanclub if they have not done so already.
 ![Homepage](/assets/images/wireframes/homepage.png)
 ![Tourpage](/assets/images/wireframes/tourpage.png)